 Rox Capriotti and Luca De Falco met in 2004 in their hometown of San Benedetto del Tronto, Italy.
-Their first band they formed together was called The Lotus.
-Over the following few years, the band had various members step in and out on drums and bass guitar, however Rox and Luca kept the band together and on track.
-In 2015, the band relocated to Manchester, UK in search of new musical experiences.
+The first band they formed together was called The Lotus.
+Over the following few years, the band had various members step in and out on drums and bass guitar; however, Rox and Luca kept the band on track.
+In 2015, they relocated to Manchester, UK in search of new musical experiences.
 The band had a short hiatus period and eventually decided to split up.
 Rox and Luca remained close, writing music together; however, the rest of the band moved on, and after the breakup of The Lotus, Rox and Luca created Shape of Water.

 After writing dozens of songs, they carefully selected the best of the best, and started recording new material in early 2018 with producer Paul Reeve (Muse, Beta Band, Supergrass) at Airfield Studios.
-The band also brought on Sky Van Hoff (Rammstein, Kreator, Caliban) to mix the songs "Scar" and “Not All the Things", and the drums on the album were performed by Marco Lancs.
-The result was a ten-song album entitled Great Illusions.
-The album deals mainly with the misconception of human feelings, politics, and society.
+The band also brought on Sky Van Hoff (Rammstein, Kreator, Caliban) to mix the songs “Scars” and “Not All the Things,” and the drums on the album were performed by Marco Lancs.
+The result was a ten-song album entitled Great Illusions, which deals mainly with the misconception of human feelings, politics, and society.
 While shopping the Great Illusions album for a deal, the band independently released their first Single, “Dancing with Tears in My Eyes,” which is a cover of the song by the British rock band, Ultravox.
 Coincidentally just a few days after its release, they heard back from Eclipse Records who offered the band a deal with the label.